bc-anaisabel/meta_analysis_climate_restor/README.md

 # Can climate anomalies and trends predict the restoration trajectory of terrestrial ecosystems?

 In this study I am analyzing if there is an association between **climate trends** and **anomalies** and the success of **restoration** in terrestrial ecosystems.
 If climatic conditions have deviated from the historical normal values considered when the restoration goals were established, the conditions for what was considered successful restoration might not exist anymore.
 To test if this is the case I am performing a meta-analysis with terrestrial restoration studies in North America.
 Using recovery completeness as a proxy for restoration success and climate moisture index, I checked the associations of general dryness, climate trends and extreme events with restoration success separately for each recovery metric.
 I found there is a trend towards possitive associations between decreasing dryness and biodiversity metrics of recovery.
-However the associations become less clear when evaluating soil aspects including nitrogen and soil nutrients, likely there are other factors like latitude and broader nutrient cycling processes that help explain this variation but this needs further exploration.
-Lastly I found that extreme drought events are more strongly associated with less recovery in forests and grasslands.
-Thus, this early evidence suggests consideration of general climate and extreme drought events could help establish restoration priorities and set achievable and cost-effective goals that increase the succes of restoration projects.
+However the associations become less clear when evaluating soil aspects including nitrogen and other soil nutrients, likely there are more factors like latitude and broader nutrient cycling patterns that help explain this variation but this needs further exploration.
+Lastly I found that extreme drought events are more strongly associated with less recovery of biodiversity in forests and grasslands.
+Thus, this early evidence suggests consideration of baseline climate and extreme drought events could help establish restoration priorities for biodiversity and set achievable and cost-effective goals.

 ##

 In this repository you can find:
-- R script for data exploration in the [bin](bin/) folder
 - The original [database](/data/Clim_dev_test.csv) with all the studies' information and the second [database](/data/Data_2_for_github.csv) that includes climate values in the [data](/data/) folder
 - The output files including graphs, tables and images for illustration of this project in the [output](/output/) folder
+- R script for data multivariate analysis in the [bin](bin/) folder

 ##